Scenes from the 2015 Klein Competition dress rehearsal. All photos by Scott Chernis.

 Past Klein prizewinners comprise a who’s who of the classical music artistic community.
 They include notable soloists Alyssa Park (1989), Jennifer Koh (1993), Vadim Gluzman (1993) and Alban Gerhardt (1989); up and coming players David Requiro (2006), Tessa Lark (2008) and Nikki Chooi (2009); and principal chairs in many of the finest U.S. orchestras, including the Philadelphia and Cleveland Orchestras, the New York Philharmonic, and the Boston Symphony.

-The 30th annual Irving M. Klein Competition will take place June 4-7, 2015 at San Francisco State University in San Francisco, CA. The application deadline is February 2, 2015.
+at San Francisco Conservatory of Music in San Francisco, CA. The application deadline is February 1, 2016.